 _____________________________________________________

-Bartlett: This is the yellow Bartlett, called such because the skin turns yellow when ripe, sweet and ready to eat.
-Bartlett pears are ripe when they give off a sweet aroma.
-The Bartlett is most appropriate for the home orchard, because it bruises easily when ripe (a bad trait for commercial growers).
-Origin: The Bartlett Pear has a checkered history.
+The Bartlett Pear has a checkered history.
 It was developed in England during the 17th century by John Stair.
-Mr. Stair sold some of his pear cuttings to a horticulturist named Williams, who continued developing the Stair variety and renamed it Williams.
-Then, Enoch Bartlett of Massachusetts renamed it the Bartlett, which is the name it continues to be known as in the US today.
+Mr. Stair sold some of his pear cuttings to a horticulturist named Williams, who continued developing the Stair variety and named it Williams.
+Then, at about 1799, Enoch Bartlett of Dorchester, Massachusetts brought it to the United States and renamed it the Bartlett.
+It has been

 ___________________________________________________